 BY JACQUELINE WILSON

-An endearing story of 12 year old Floss, who has to cope not only with her parent’s divorce but with her mother and her new family moving to the other side of the world.
+An endearing story of 12-year-old Floss, who has to cope not only with her parent’s divorce but with her mother and her new family moving to the other side of the world.
 This book presents the difficult choices that may have to be made and the emotions that accompany them.
-A riveting yet tender storyline demonstrates how even the hardest decisions can be made and overcome with parental love and support of good friends.
+A riveting yet tender storyline demonstrates how even the hardest decisions can be made and overcome with parental love and the support of good friends.

 THE SUITCASE KID (AGES 9-14)